 Is it good for you?

-- Cellular Health.
-Some research shows that water kefir supports healthy cells and may have anti-carcinogenic properties (4).
+- Some research shows that water kefir supports healthy cells and may have anti-carcinogenic properties (4).

-- Oral Health.
-Fermented tonics may help to support oral health, too (5).
+- Fermented drinks may help to support oral health, too (5).

 Brewing Tips

-Once you get the hang of brewing your water kefir, there's a few things you can do to make sure you have a consistently good drink every time.
+Once you get the hang of brewing your water kefir, there are a few things you can do to make sure you have a consistently good drink every time.
+But there are a few tips you'll want to keep in mind.

-- Use filtered or dechlorinated water.
+- Filtered water works best.
 Chlorine is strongly antibacterial.
 And so it can damage your tibicos grains over time.

 - Use a caloric sweetener.
 Your culture needs sugar in order to thrive.
 While unrefined sugar works best, you can also use white sugar, molasses, honey, and coconut sugar.
 Avoid noncaloric sweeteners like stevia and xylitol.